githubtraining/training-manual/book/16_resolving_merge_conflicts.md

 ### Local Merge Conflicts

 Merge conflicts are a natural and minor side effect of distributed version control.
 They only happen under very specific circumstances.
-  - Changes to the same line of the same file
+  - Changes to the same "hunk" of the same file
   - Two different branches
   - Changes on both branches happened since the branches have diverged